tejesh97singh/SwiggyCloneSwift/README.md

 3. IQKeyBoard Manager
 4. Collection view size according to content view.
 5. Swift Language is used.
+6. Side Menu
+7. Video Player using AVPlayer without using AVPlayerViewController

 # How to Run in your System